 - When contractors complete repairs, they will notify ESA; and

-- The contractor will get a copy of the ESA certificate of inspection.
+- The contractor will get a copy of the ESA Certificate of Acceptance.
 Ask for a copy of this from the contractor or ESA for your insurance company.

 Portable generators can provide security and comfort during power outages.
 However, they can cause electrical shock and fire hazards if connected or used incorrectly.